All coverageHomeowners insurance

-Affluent individuals insured by mass-market carriers are often over-insured because their deductible is too low.
-If you selected a low deductible on your home insurance policy and haven’t been increasing it to match your current financial standing, you are likely over-insuring against minor losses.
+Affluent individuals insured by mass-market carriers are often paying for more insurance than they need because their deductible is too low.
+If you selected a low deductible on your home or auto insurance policy and haven’t been increasing it to match your current financial standing, you are likely overinsuring against minor losses.
 Think of your insurance as a tool to financially mitigate a catastrophic or significant loss to your home.

-If you answer yes to any of the following, then you may be paying too much for your insurance.
+If you answer yes to any of the following, then you might be paying too much for your insurance.

 - Have you had the same home and auto policy deductibles for years?